GianlucaGuarini/immutable-dom/README.md

 # immutable-dom

 Lock any HTML DOM Element 🔐
+This script detects attempts to modify your HTML structure and content.
+It disables changes from internal or external sources (like Devtools).

 ## Motivation

 Your Application HTML can be [modified by scammers](https://www.youtube.com/watch?v=R1etkjUN6Ak) or third party scripts.
-This simple script attempts to lock safely your application HTML making it immutable.
+I wanted to create simple script that locks safely your application HTML making it immutable.

 ## Installation